-Depending on your specific performance window, we typically include a post-launch support period of one to three months.
+Depending on your agreement and performance window, we typically include a post-launch support period of one to three months.
 During this time we keep a close eye on things, and make any necessary corrections or revisions.
-We also monitor traffic to your new site and make any navigational improvements that may be indicated.
+We also monitor traffic to your new site and make any usability improvements that may be indicated.

 15 Optional ongoing support